 Total number of active tasks associated to data generated by the input plugin.

 Number of tasks not assigned yet to an output plugin.
-Tasks are in
+Tasks are in new status for a very short period of time (most of the time this value is very low or zero).

 Number of active tasks being processed by output plugins.